 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the RX100 III provides a faster frame rate than the T7.
 It can shoot movie footage at 1080/60p, while the Canon is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the RX100 III has an electronic viewfinder (1440k dots), while the T7 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinder in the RX100 III offers a wider field of view (100%) than the one in the T7 (95%), so that a larger proportion of the captured image is visible in the finder.
-On the other hand, the viewfinder of the T7 has a higher magnification (0.50x vs 0.22x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
+In addition, the viewfinder of the RX100 III has a higher magnification (0.59x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon T7 and Sony RX100 III in connection with corresponding information for a sample of similar cameras.

 The T7 writes its imaging data to SDXC cards, while the RX100 III uses SDXC or Memory Stick PRO Duo cards.
 The RX100 III supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the T7 cannot take advantage of Ultra High Speed SD cards.